School of Earth and Sustainability

 • Environmental Management - Emphasis

 Please note that not all emphases are available online.
-Check with your adviser for additional information.
+Check with your advisor for additional information.

 This degree encourages students to explore the many faces of the environmental sciences, including living and non-living components.
 Students will receive an overall grounding in essential sciences, with options to delve into the human dynamics of the environment, such as policy and management.